 Or as Jesus put it, "Where your treasure is, there your heart will be also."

-At the close of yet another year may we each examine our priorities and make sure they are in harmony with God’s will for the coming New Year—all year long!
+May we each examine our priorities and make sure they are in harmony with God’s will.

-Suggested prayer: "Dear God, please help me to know what my God-given life purpose is and make that my priority for the New Year.
+Suggested prayer: "Dear God, please help me to know what my God-given life purpose is and make that my priority every day.
 And, with your help, fulfill this purpose for the glory of your name and for the extension of your Kingdom.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."